Start Saving For The Holidays

 Reward yourself for all the hard work you’ve been doing the whole year and make an achievable budget for your personal gift.
 It’s better if you already know what you want – that way, you can already start looking where you can buy it the cheapest.

-Sum up everything and get the estimate of how much you’ll need to save.
+Sum it up to estimate how much you’ll need to save.

 Here’s a sample worksheet that I made that shows you how you’ll holiday budget summary might look like: